 Unbelievably, pets are allowed at Ashford Castle!
 Though I rarely travel internationally with my dog, if I lived in Ireland, I’d strongly consider bringing him here.
 The grounds alone are a dog’s absolute dream come true.
 It’ll set you back an extra 40 Euros per night to bring Fido along, but since the castle is already a splurge, it may just be worth it.

 How Much Does Ashford Castle Cost?

-Staying at the Castle costs a pretty penny ~ luxury like this doesn’t exactly come cheap.
+Staying at Ashford Castle costs a pretty penny ~ but you can find deals.
 Check prices for your specific dates here.
-I’ve done some digging on pricing, & the cheapest I can find is around 250 Euros per night ~ then it goes up from there.
-Prices are higher in summer, lower during winter.
+I’ve done some digging on pricing, & the cheapest I can find is around $250+/night ~ then it goes up from there.
+Prices are higher in summer, lower in winter.
 When we stayed back in November 2014 (low season), we purchased our stay as part of a Groupon package.
 For $1,200 USD, we received 10 nights in Ireland, in a mix of castles and B&B’s, plus airfare from the U.S.

 Other Lodging in Cong, Ireland

-Because Ashford Castle only has 83 rooms, you may find that, unless you’re booking well in advance, the Castle is fully booked.
+Because Ashford Castle only has 83 rooms, you may find that the Castle is fully booked.
 But don’t worry!
-You have options.
 In the town of Cong, there are several places to stay, including some great B&B options.
-A few good options include The Lodge at Ashford Castle (not quite as opulent as the Castle itself, but you still have access to its amenities), Villa Pio Bed & Breakfast, and Hill View Farm Cong.
-All these options will be less expensive than the Castle itself, & you can still visit Ashford for meals & activities, if you choose.
+A few good options include: The Lodge at Ashford Castle (rooms here are gorgeous & some are larger than the Castle’s rooms, + you still have access to its amenities), Villa Pio Bed & Breakfast, and Hill View Farm Cong.

 Goodbye, Ashford Castle!